 Liquid Biopsy May Identify Lung Cancer Tx Failures

-Fellowship awarded to support work towards a PhD in Biology at Caltech
+Fellowship awarded to support work towards a PhD in Biology at California Institute of Technology (Caltech)

 Aadel is a Resident Physician at Stanford doing a postdoctoral fellowship in Max Diehn's lab via the Holman ResearchPathway.
 His research focuses on using circulating tumor DNA as a biomarker for cancer recurrence.

 Aadel was born in California to parents from Bangladesh and India who came to this country for higher education.

 As an undergraduate at MIT, Aadel completed two BS degrees, one in electrical engineering and computer science, and the other in biology.
 He also competed at a Division I level as a member of MIT's varsity lightweight rowing team.
 Aadel went on to Stanford Medical School where he completed two years of work towards his MD degree before starting his PhD at Caltech.